dsikorska/E-Shop-Engine/README.md

 # E-Shop Engine
 The application was created for educational purposes.
-The project implements Repository pattern, Dependency Injection and Separation of Concerns.
+The project implements Repository and Dependency Injection patterns.
-There is also Unit of Work implemented, but not used at all.

 **It shouldn't be use for any real business.
 I don't take any reposibility if you decide to use it for real transactions.
 Before you do it, make sure the application fulfill security standards.**